Jupiter’s Moon Europa May Have Water Plumes That Up Its Potential For Hosting Life, Reveals NASA

-Just like in the case of Jupiter’s biggest moon Ganymede, old data from the Galileo mission that ended in 2003 has yielded a new exciting discovery about Europa.
+Just like in the case of Jupiter’s biggest moon, Ganymede, old data from the Galileo mission that ended in 2003 has yielded a new exciting discovery about Europa.

 As the Inquisitr reported earlier today, NASA announced a major update on Jupiter’s icy moon.
 The big reveal is based on a fresh analysis of the flight software from Galileo’s 1997 flyby of Europa and points to a giant water plume erupting on the moon’s surface, the agency stated in a news release.